 Highly Effective: This rating signifies outstanding performance.
 As teachers earn Highly Effective ratings, they are eligible to advance to the next Leadership Initiative For Teachers (LIFT) career stage, giving them access to a variety of leadership opportunities, as well as increased recognition.
 Members of the Washington Teachers' Union (WTU) and Council of School Officers (CSO) are eligible for additional compensation as outlined in the IMPACT plus section of this guidebook.
-All individuals rated as Highly Effective will progress normally on their pay scales.

 Effective: This rating signifies solid performance.
-These individuals will progress normally on their pay scales.
+These teachers will progress normally on their pay scales.
 As teachers earn Effective ratings, they are eligible to advance to the next LIFT career stage (up to the Advanced Teacher stage), albeit at a slower pace than teachers who earn Highly Effective ratings.
 Members of the Washington Teachers' Union (WTU) may be eligible for additional compensation as outlined in the IMPACT plus section of this guidebook.

 Developing: This rating signifies performance that is below expectations.
 A WTU or CSO member who earns a Developing rating will be held at his or her current salary step and will not advance on the LIFT ladder until he or she earns a rating of Effective or Highly Effective.
-If after three years, an individual, regardless of union affiliation or position change, does not move beyond the Developing rating, he or she will be subject to separation.
+If, after three years, a teacher does not move beyond the Developing rating, he or she will be subject to separation.

 Minimally Effective: This rating signifies performance that is significantly below expectations.
 A WTU or CSO member who earns a Minimally Effective rating will be held at his or her current salary step and will not advance on the LIFT ladder until he or she earns a rating of Effective or Highly Effective.
-If an individual, regardless of union affiliation or position change, receives two consecutive Minimally Effective ratings, he or she will be subject to separation.
+If, after two years, a teacher does not move beyond the Minimally Effective rating, he or she will be subject to separation.

 Ineffective: This rating signifies unacceptable performance.
-Individuals, regardless of union affiliation or position change, who receive this rating for one year will be subject to separation.
+Teachers who receive this rating for one year will be subject to separation.